Master of Clinical Investigation (MCI)

 As tuition fees for MCI are charged on a per programme basis, not per annum, students who extend their candidature beyond the standard 2 years will not be charged additional tuition fees.
 However, they will still be liable for the NUS miscellaneous student fees.

-If you are unable to find the answer to your query in the list of FAQs, you can email us at mci@nus.edu.sg and we will reply to you within 3 working days.
+Still can’t find your answer in the FAQs?
+Click here for more, or email us at mci@nus.edu.sg and we will reply to you within 3 working days.